m-ke/3dio-website/src/docs/api/1/utils.md

   .then(console.log)
 ```

-## Call Archilogic APIs (services)
+## Call Archilogic Server Side Endpoints (services)

-In case you need to access a specific Archilogic API directly, you may use `io3d.services.call` to do so.
+In case you need to access a specific Archilogic server side endpoint directly, you may use `io3d.services.call` to do so.

-**Note**: Please note that the APIs are currently under review and the io3d wrapper methods should be used instead of calling API methods directly.
-The API methods are subject to change soon and will be wrapped accordingly via the [3dio.js library](https://github.com/archilogic-com/3dio-js).
+**Note**: Please note that the APIs are currently under review and the io3d wrapper methods should be used instead of calling server side endpoint methods as they are subject to change soon and will be wrapped accordingly via the [3dio.js library](https://github.com/archilogic-com/3dio-js).

 ```javascript
 io3d.utils.services.call('Model.list', {page: 2})